earthlab/neon-veg/README.md

 ================

 1. Download the Woody Plant Vegetation Structure data.
 If you downloaded it as a .zip file, be sure to unzip the file before proceeding.

+*For a site with multiple dates of field data collection, there should be a series of folders with the collection date included in their names.
+Inside, there are a series of Excel data tables including **vst_apparentindividual**, **vst_mappingandtagging**, and **vst_plotperyear**, which contain crown structure measurements, stem locations + species, and projection information, respectively.
+For more information, consult the [NEON User Guide to Woody Plant Vegetation Structure](http://data.neonscience.org/api/v0/documents/NEON_vegStructure_userGuide_vA).*

 Within the SETUP section of the `main.R` script: